Random Combinatorial Billiards and Stoned Exclusion Processes: Acknowledgments

 \section{Acknowledgments}

 The author was supported by the National Science Foundation under Award No.\ 2201907 and by a Benjamin Peirce Fellowship at Harvard University.
 He thanks Jimmy He, Noah Kravitz, Olya Mandelshtam, Yelena Mandelshtam, Matthew Nicoletti, and Alan Yan for stimulating discussions.
 He is especially grateful to Lauren Williams for several extremely helpful conversations and for comments on a preliminary draft of this manuscript.
+He also thanks the anonymous referees for helpful comments.